Aura Review: Best Identity Theft Protection for Seniors

 Aura Reviews

 To achieve an A+ rating with the Better Business Bureau, a company must be responsive to complaints filed with the organization.
 While not complaint-free, Aura shows a solid effort to resolve consumer complaints on the platform.
-A summary of the topics associated with the most recent complaints that were filed in 2022 follows.
-No reports of complaints in 2023 are available on the BBB site.
+A summary of the topics associated with the most recent complaints that were filed follows.

 - Technical issues, including difficulty accessing purchased services and Aura app problems.